Cheat (game): Canadian/Spanish Bluff

-Chinese/Iranian Bullshit
+Chinese Liar

 In the Fujian province, a version of the game known as 吹牛 ("bragging") or 说谎 ("lying") is played with no restriction on the rank that may be called each turn, and simply requiring that each set is claimed to be of the same number.
 On any given turn, a player may "pass" instead of playing.
 If all players pass consecutively, then the face-down stack of played cards is taken out of the game until the next bluff is called.
 The player who previously called a rank then begins play again.

-This version, also sometimes called Iranian Bullshit, is often played with several decks shuffled together, allowing players to play (or claim to play) large numbers of cards of the same rank.

 Sweden

-In Sweden the game is known as bluffstopp, a portmanteau of bluff ("bluff") and stoppspel ("shedding game").
+In Sweden the game is known as bluffstopp, a composition of bluff ("bluff") and stoppspel ("shedding game").
 Players are given six (or seven) cards at the start of the game, and the remainder make a pile.
 Players are restricted to follow suit, and play a higher rank, but are allowed to bluff.
 If a player is revealed to be bluffing, or a player fails to call or a bluff, the player draws three cards from the pile.

 Additional rules and players to play more than one card in secret, and drop cards in their lap.
 But if this is discovered, the player must draw three or even six cards.